Who’s heard the expression, “You are only as strong as your weakest link?”

 Pros

-- Great for rip cuts.
+- Great for rip cuts

-- Hard wearing.
+- Hard wearing

 Cons

-- Only fit for one purpose.
+- Only suitable for rip cuts

 Alternate Top Bevel (ATB)